-Credits Students install, promote an exhibition of their work, and create a statement reflective of their development as a Northland College art student.
+1 Credits Students install, promote an exhibition of their work, and create a statement reflective of their development as a Northland College art student.

 Prerequisites: Instructor Consent

-ART 403 - Senior Seminar
+ART 403 - Senior Portfolio

-3 Credits Students develop standards for aesthetic judgments and gain insight into their own creative potential through the study and discussion of the theories of the character and functions of art and artists' perceptual, conceptual, and motivational processes.
-Students learn guidelines for portfolios, resumes, and professional display and documentation of artwork.
+3 Credits Students develop standards for aesthetic judgments and gain insight into their own creative potential through group critique and the study and discussion of the theories of the character and functions of art and artists' perceptual, conceptual, and motivational processes.
+Students learn guidelines for portfolios, professional writing, and professional display and documentation of artwork.
+Students develop their professional writing through multiple drafts and workshops throughout the semester.
+This class is part studio and part seminar style.